 You can’t be fired for doing something you have the legal right to do

-- Taking pregnancy or parental leave, and returning to work at the end of your leave.
+- Taking pregnancy or parental leave.

 - Refusing to sign an agreement that will affect your rights (for example, an agreement about how you’ll be paid for overtime).